Voldemorte420/legal-page/README.md

 # How to Deploy
-You need to push a git tag to have it publich.
+You need to push a git tag to have it publish.

 Use the format vX.X.X ex v1.2.3